-Cultures of Humanitarianism
+Cultures of humanitarianism

 The cultures of humanitarianism strand is interested in the way that humanitarian interventions, practices and experiences are narrated, represented and performed.

-This includes work on celebrity humanitarianism and humanitarian campaigns more generally, including past campaigns, and how these representations in turn affect the delivery of aid and conflict response.
+- the role and impacts of celebrity humanitarianism and humanitarian campaigns more generally, including past campaigns, and how these representations in turn affect the delivery of aid and conflict response.

 Key publications and resources

-- Gatrell, Peter (2011) Free World?
-The Campaign to Save the World's Refugees, 1956-1963.
-Cambridge: Cambridge University Press.
+- Gatrell, P. (2016).
+Free World?: The Campaign to Save the World's Refugees, 1956-1963.
+Cambridge University Press.

 - Müller, T. R. (2016) Representing Eritrea: geopolitics and narratives of oppression In : Review of African Political Economy.
 43, 150, p.
 658-667 DOI: 10.1080/03056244.2015.1111201